-The MA in Media, Culture, and Communication is an interdisciplinary program designed to expose students to media studies, cultural studies, and communication.
-The program is a rigorous engagement with contemporary theory and key debates in communication, media studies, and related fields such as Global and Transcultural Studies, Technology and Society, Visual Culture and Cultural Studies, Persuasion and Politics, Interaction and Social Processes.
+The MA in Media, Culture, and Communication is an interdisciplinary program designed to expose students to media and cultural studies.
+The program is a rigorous engagement with contemporary theory and key debates in media studies and related fields such as Global and Transcultural Studies, Technology and Society, Visual Culture and Cultural Studies, Persuasion and Politics, Interaction and Social Processes.

 Our master’s degree students earn 36 total credits beginning with theory and research methods courses and later specializing in one of five areas of study.

 MCC also offers a dual degree with Long Island University's Palmer School of Library and Information Science.